Extreme weather doesn’t have to end in disaster

 Images like these never get easier to see, yet they continue to appear on our news channels.
 And while floods, cyclones and bushfires can be extreme, it is possible to lessen the impact.

 Governments can lessen the impact

-This investment is expected to reduce financial, health and social costs to the Australian Government and Australian households by at least $19 billion by 2050.
+Our report and the complementary research from Finity forecast this investment is expected to reduce financial, health and social costs to the Australian Government and Australian households by at least $19 billion by 2050.

 How will this investment help?

 Through investing in resilience measures, federal and state governments can improve the resilience of the nation’s homes and businesses to cyclone, flood and bushfire, as well as projects that protect the community, like levees, floodways, and fuel reduction.